cardano-foundation/CIPs/cip-drep-metadata/drep-metadata-cip.md

 `objectives`
 - Optional
+- A freeform text field with a maximum of 300 characters
-- A short description of what the person believes
+- A short description of what the person believes nd what they want to achieve as a DRep

 `motivation`
 - Optional
+- A freeform text field with a maximum of 300 characters
-- A short description of why they want to be a DRep
+- A short description of why they want to be a DRep, what personal and professional experiences have they had that have driven them to

 `qualifications`
 - Optional
+- A freeform text field with a maximum of 300 characters
 - A space to list the qualifications that the subject of this metadata has that are relevant to being a DRep

 `identity`